AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 VR all implementation's inputs must be inputs of the Depends aspect (maybe in more than one input_list)
+      :Trace Unit: FA 6.1.5 VR all implementation's inputs must be inputs of the Depends aspect (maybe in more than one input_list)

 .. centered:: **Examples**